Takami Akai Work Books

 There is a unique illustration of one of the rejected ("NG") princess designs in the Princess Maker Q section, predating Karen.
 Her bowl cut, rings and rags do make her look like a slightly more refined take on the main character of Akai's short lived manga "ヒメ HIME", published in Kodansha's Monthly Afternoon.

 Some UI concepts are shared of Princess Maker 4.
-Most of these sketches and illustrations follow the modern Tokyo setting proposed for the game, with the exception of a UI sketch illustrating a confident Karen dueling with a skeleton warrior.
+Most of these sketches and illustrations follow the modern Tokyo setting proposed for the game, with the exception of a UI sketch illustrating a confident Karen duelling with a skeleton warrior.

 2000

-Ninelives mascot Milenya makes her first work book appearance in the 2000 volume, and seemingly last to date.
+Ninelives mascot Milenya makes her first work book appearance in the 2000 volume, and last to date.

-Far more Princess Maker 4 sketches and digitally colored art are shown off here.
+Far more Princess Maker 4 sketches and digitally coloured art are shown off here.
 An early version of Karen on a swing over Tokyo has her with a crown that never appears in subsequent art.

 Eagle-eyed fans might notice that much of the art here was used in the screenshots shared with Korean video game media.